The German Professor Who Defends Memory Techniques for Language Learning

 Here’s the link to the video.
 Enjoy!

 If you’re learning German and want more help, check out How to Learn and Memorize German Vocabulary.
-These tips will help you a great deal – and quickly.
+The additional tips included in those resources will help you a great deal – not overnight, but certainly very quickly when you follow the steps outlined above.

 I remember watching this video when i was looking into Peter Heinrich’s method a couple of years back.
 Peter is certainly a Meister of the Donkey’s Bridges and as far as I could tell his approach could be applied equally to any inflected Germanic Language with very little difficulty.
 BUT, as you point out, it is a location-less system and his students tend, as far as I could see, to use * his * images and not think up ones that ‘speak’ to them themselves.
 I’m sure he says somewhere in his book that one should think up one’s own images but that message seems to go under and his students (some of whom are language teachers themselves) seem to reproduce, for example, the ‘dracula’ image for the dative en mass.